nyxnor/onionjuggler/TECHNICAL.md

 ## Install vanguards

-As there is no recent Vanguards release and the debian package is old, will clone the repository `git reset --hard VANGUARDS_COMMIT_HASH`, the commit hash being set inside `onion.lib`.
+As there is no recent Vanguards release and the debian package is old, will clone the repository `git reset --hard VANGUARDS_COMMIT_HASH`, the commit hash being set inside `.onion.lib`.

 **Usage:**